peterschmidtdk/Slidedecks/README.md

 # Slide decks from my speaker engagements
 This repository contains a subset of the slide decks I used while presenting and co-presenting with community friends at various conferences, user groups and webinars.

-Topics which I often cover are the following:
+Here are some of the areas which I often have covered:
+- Microsoft 365
+- Office 365
+- Microsoft Security
+- Azure Security

 Feel free to reach out if you have any questions in regards to